-Structure Versions: There are two versions of the compound file structure, version 3 and version 4.
+• Structure Versions: There are two versions of the compound file structure, version 3 and version 4.
 These versions are defined in section 2.2.
-In a version 4 compound file, all features of version 3 MUST be implemented.
+In a version 4 compound file, all features of version 3 MUSTneed to be implemented.

-Implementations MUST return an error when encountering a higher version than supported.
-For example, if only a version 3 compound file is supported, the implementation MUST return an error if a version 4 compound file is being opened.
+Implementations MUST\need to return an error when encountering a higher version than supported.
+For example, if only a version 3 compound file is supported, the implementation MUST\needs to return an error if a version 4 compound file is being opened.

-Localization: There is no localization-dependent structure content in the compound file structure.
-In the implementation, all Unicode character comparisons MUST be locale-invariant and all timestamps MUST be stored in the Coordinated Universal Time (UTC) time zone.
+• Localization: There is no localization-dependent structure content in the compound file structure.
+In the implementation, all Unicode character comparisons MUSTneed to be locale-invariant and all timestamps MUSTneed to be stored in the Coordinated Universal Time (UTC) time zone.